Flint Water Crisis

 By January of 2016, the EPA was criticizing the state’s slow response to the water problems.
 And by February, the US Attorney’s Office was investigating.
 Since then, State Attorney General Bill Schuette has filed 43 criminal charges against 13 current and former state and local workers.
 The State Attorney General also stood against Michigan Governor Rick Snyder on the issue, even though the two men were from the same party.

-Add to this, that back in May of 16, Snyder authorized $1.2 million of taxpayer dollars to be used for civil and criminal defense attorneys to protect himself from potential lawsuits.
+Add to this, that back in May of 16, Snyder authorized $1.2 million of taxpayer dollars to be used for civil and criminal defense attorneys to protect himself from potential water-related lawsuits.
 Since then, he’s increased the funding for criminal defense lawyers to close to $5 million.

 At that point, they estimated it would take roughly 3 more years for Flint to replace lead water service lines throughout the city.
 The money to make that happen has not been secured.
 (The city’s treatment plants needs well over $100 million in upgrades and won’t likely be ready to handle water from the new Karegnondi Water Authority until late-2019- early 2020.)
 Some residents who pushed back on this announcement were arrested at this meeting.
 You can read a piece I wrote for Huffington Post on that here.